Emily Whitmire: Background

 The daughter of Mitch and Tiffany Whitmire, she was born in Washougal, Washington.
 Her father – a Washington state wrestling champion – died in a car accident when she was mere months old.
 Her family moved to Camas, Washington, and then to Vancouver where she graduated from Skyview High School.
 Emily grew up barrel racing horses, dreaming of racing in the National Finals Rodeo.

-Inebriated after sneaking into a bar with a fake ID as an 18-year-old, Whitmire took a grappling match with Lisa Ellis and was inspired about the sport despite losing.
+Inebriated after sneaking into a bar with a fake ID as an 18-year-old, Whitmire took a grappling match with Lisa Ellis and was inspired by the sport despite losing.
 After the incident, she started training in a Portland gym and taking amateur matches before being invited to train at Xtreme Couture in 2017.

 Mixed martial arts career

 Early career

-Whitmire started her professional MMA career in 2015 and amassed a record of 2–1 prior to participating in The Ultimate Fighter 26 UFC TV mma competition series which she was subsequently signed by UFC after the show.
+Whitmire started her professional MMA career in 2015 and amassed a record of 2–1 prior to participating in The Ultimate Fighter 26 UFC TV MMA competition series which she was subsequently signed by UFC after the show.

 The Ultimate Fighter

 In August 2017, it was announced that Whitmire was one of the fighters featured on The Ultimate Fighter 26, UFC TV series, where the process to crown the UFC's inaugural 125-pound women's champion will take place.
-In the opening round, Whitmire faced Christina Marks and she won the fight via a submission in round one.
+In the opening round, Whitmire faced Christina Marks and she won the fight via submission in round one.
 In the quarterfinals, she faced Roxanne Modafferi and lost the bout via technical knockout.